openzipkin-contrib/zipkin-go-opentracing/examples/cli_with_2_services/README.md

 kind of the missing link for people looking for a tracing framework.
-I advise you to seriously look into using [Go kit](https://gokit.io) and use its abstractions and OpenTracing middleware with which this Tracer is fully compatible instead of rolling your own.
+I advise you to seriously look into using [Go kit](https://gokit.io) and use its abstractions and OpenTracing middleware with which this Tracer is fully compatible, instead of rolling your own.
 If you still want to roll your own you can use `examples/middleware` as a starting point.